A retro-style mystery game where students combine individual clues to reveal the solution.

 A successful video game competition has been hacked, and the high scores list has been scrambled!
 It is up to your students to interpret and solve the Decryptor Maze to find out who won the competition and determine the hacker’s identity. 👨💻

-Everything you need to implement this icebreaker for students is included with this resource.
+Everything you need to implement this icebreaker for students is included in this resource.
 The PDF download option contains teacher notes, an introduction page and student worksheets.
 The PowerPoint (available via the drop-down menu) adds extra fun elements to the game, bringing music, sound effects and an interactive reveal of the answers.

 This back to school classroom icebreaker requires a minimum of 15 students to play and can accommodate a maximum of 32 students.